huggingface/lerobot/examples/4_train_policy_with_script.md

   - policy: diffusion
 ```

-So, Hydra then grabs `env/pusht.yaml` and `policy/diffusion.yaml` and incorporates their configuration parameters as well (any configuration parameters already present in `default.yaml` are overriden).

-Below the `defaults` section, `default.yaml` also contains regular configuration parameters.
+This logic tells Hydra to incorporate configuration parameters from `env/pusht.yaml` and `policy/diffusion.yaml`. _Note: Be aware of the order as any configuration parameters with the same name will be overidden.
+Thus, `default.yaml` is overriden by `env/pusht.yaml`  which is overidden by `policy/diffusion.yaml`_.

+Then, `default.yaml` also contains common configuration parameters such as `device: cuda` or `use_amp: false` (for enabling fp16 training).
+Some other parameters are set to `???` which indicates that they are expected to be set in additional yaml files.
+For instance, `training.offline_steps: ???` in `default.yaml` is set to `200000` in `diffusion.yaml`.

-If you want to train Diffusion Policy with PushT, you really only need to run:
+Thanks to this `defaults` section in `default.yaml`, if you want to train Diffusion Policy with PushT, you really only need to run:

 ```bash
 python lerobot/scripts/train.py
 ```

-That's because `default.yaml` already defaults to using Diffusion Policy and PushT.
-To be more explicit, you could also do the following (which would have the same effect):
+However, you can be more explicit and launch the exact same Diffusion Policy training on PushT with:

 ```bash
 python lerobot/scripts/train.py policy=diffusion env=pusht
 ```

-If you want to train ACT with Aloha, you can do:
+This way of overriding defaults via the CLI is especially useful when you want to change the policy and/or environment.
+For instance, you can train ACT on the default Aloha environment with:

 ```bash
 python lerobot/scripts/train.py policy=act env=aloha
 ```

-**Notice, how the config overrides are passed** as `param_name=param_value`.
-This is the format the Hydra excepts for parsing the overrides.
+There are two things to note here:
+- Config overrides are passed as `param_name=param_value`.
+- Here we have overridden the defaults section. `policy=act` tells Hydra to use `policy/act.yaml`, and `env=aloha` tells Hydra to use `env/pusht.yaml`.

-_As an aside: we've set up our configurations so that they reproduce state-of-the-art results from papers in the literature._
+_As an aside: we've set up all of our configurations so that they reproduce state-of-the-art results from papers in the literature._

 ## Overriding configuration parameters in the CLI

+Now let's say that we want to train on a different task in the Aloha environment.
 If you look in `env/aloha.yaml` you will see something like:

 ```yaml
 # lerobot/configs/env/aloha.yaml